 7. Legal Bits

 As mentioned previously, any prospective customer is unlikely to want to buy your California without being able to take it for a test drive first.
-It is the responsibility of the keeper to buyer has the correct insurance cover and licence beforehand:
+It is the responsibility of the keeper to check that the potential buyer has the correct insurance cover and licence beforehand:

 - The potential buyer can only drive a Campervan on your policy if it is covered for ‘any driver’, or if the potential purchaser has been added as a named driver.